Polipoli State Park in Maui, which sits at just 6,200 ft above sea level, was pummeled with snow and ice for perhaps the first time in history.

 On a tropical island, where only 40 miles away tourists are sunbathing on the beach, this is a very rare sight.

-“Polipoli State Park, at 6,200 feet, reported snow.
+On the May 23 2019, “Polipoli State Park, at 6,200 feet, reported snow.
 That is pretty rare for Maui obviously,” National Weather Service Meteorologist Melissa Dye told KHON2.
 While the peaks of the Haleakalā on Maui have gotten snow in the past, this is quite possibly the first time that such a low elevation state park has experienced snow.

 “At 6,200 feet, this may be the lowest elevation at which snow has been recorded in Hawai’i,” the Hawai’i Department of Land and Natural Resources wrote on their Instagram account.